 Final Remarks

 The results lead to a rejection of the hypotheses that ESG funds are underperforming.
 While the number of investable funds is low relative to the whole of market, the Sharpe ratios and quartile analyses underline the strong outperformance of ESG equity and multi-asset funds.
 It is important to note the space is still very much in its infancy, with few ESG funds having a track record past five years.
 As a result, the analysis was conducted over a three-year period.
 The period from June 2018 until November 2020 was a particularly favourable time for growth sectors such as IT and healthcare, which tend to feature heavily in ESG portfolios, versus value sectors such as oil & gas and mining, which are almost always excluded from them.
 This timeframe also coincided with a general move into ESG investing from institutions, wealth managers and retail clients alike, and as such stocks which were considered to be ESG leaders saw material share price momentum.
 However, since the November 2020 vaccine announcements, there has been a rotation into value-dominated sectors and away from quality growth.
 Despite that, the ESG equity and multi-asset funds included in our analysis mostly sit in the first and second quartiles over a one year period.
 The authors did not find enough evidence to reject the first hypothesis regarding the scarcity of available funds to construct a robust, balanced portfolio.
 The issue of a small number of bonds and their weaker performance makes it more difficult to construct balanced, more defensive or cautious portfolios.
-However, many young investors are longterm investors and often more open to volatility (as a measure of risk) and have larger allocations into equities than the 60/40 traditional balanced portfolio asset allocation.
+However, many young investors are long-term investors and often more open to volatility (as a measure of risk) and have larger allocations into equities than the 60/40 traditional balanced portfolio asset allocation.
 We conclude that as the ESG fund universe will continue to grow and produce more investable funds in all sectors, the construction of diversified portfolios will become easier.
 Future research will focus on ESG investment considerations in the context of portfolio construction as well as institutional and family office investors who have different risk profiles and appetites.

 References